 Food allergies can also cause hot spots.
 If your dog is constantly scratching or licking at a certain area, it might be due to a food allergy.
 Try switching your pup’s food to see if that solves the problem.

 Hot spots, while often benign and self-limiting, can occasionally be a sign of a more serious underlying skin infections or condition.
 If your dog has a hot spot that does not improve within a few days of home treatment.
 It is important to take him to the veterinarian for an evaluation.
 A bacterial infection may be responsible for the hot spot, or it may be a sign that something else is going on.

 What Dog Parents Should Know?

-Depending on the underlying cause, other conditions, such as flea infestation or allergies, may also need a veterinarian’s care or a pet parent’s attention.
-Because some dogs experience repeated trouble with hot spots, pet parents can reduce the risk of infections returning by keeping dogs clipped during the summer, giving frequent medicated baths, and, depending on the hot spot location, keeping the ears clean and expressing the anal glands, according to Pet education.
+Depending on the underlying cause, other conditions, such as flea infestation or allergies, may also need a veterinarian’s care or a pet parent’s attention to treat a hot spot early.
+Because some dogs experience repeated trouble with hot spots, pet parents can reduce the risk of infections returning by keeping dogs clipped during the summer, giving frequent medicated baths, and, depending on the hot spot location, keeping the ears clean and expressing the anal glands.
 A good flea program is also in order.